PowerLoom/snapshotter-lite-multi-setup/README.md

 ----------------------------------------Spinning up docker containers for slot xxx2---------------------------------------- Sleeping for 10 seconds to allow docker containers to spin up...
 ```
+### 2.2 Deploy subset of slots with different configs

+> [!TIP]
+> This is useful if you want to deploy your slots in custom ranges with different configs, for eg the SOURCE_RPC_URL or any of the other configurations prompted to you during [bootstrap](#bootstrap).

+The same instructions as above apply here in the following sequence:

+1. During the bootstrap, choose `y` to backup the old .env file.
+2. In the next prompt, enter the new values for the fields you want to change.
+3. Run the deploy script with the new .env file as shown in [2.1.2 Run the deploy script](#212-run-the-deploy-script).

 ## 3. Monitoring, diagnostics and cleanup